 EAC ACADEMIC AND DONATED SCHOLARSHIPS

 Eastern Arizona College offers various types of academic and donated scholarships.
-The application for these scholarships opens October 1 for the 2021-22 academic year.
+The application for these scholarships opens October 1 each academic year.
 New and returning full-time students may submit one (1) scholarship application per academic year.

 Academic scholarships are primarily awarded on the basis of academic excellence and/or financial need.
 New and returning full-time students may submit one (1) scholarship application per academic year.